oliverfarrell/ubuntu-amazon-s3-backup/README.md

 ```bash
 bash <(curl -s https://raw.githubusercontent.com/oliverfarrell/ubuntu-amazon-s3-backup/master/setup) 2>&1 | tee ~/aws_backup.log
 ```
 **Until merged the url should be https://raw.githubusercontent.com/oliverfarrell/ubuntu-amazon-s3-backup/feature/all-in-one/setup**

 Debugging
 ---
 The last execution of the script will be output the result to '~/aws_backup.log'.
 Read through it to see if you can debug the issue yourself.
-If not, copy the lines where the script failed into a new (GitHub Issue for us)[https://github.com/oliverfarrell/ubuntu-amazon-s3-backup/issues/new].
+If not, copy the lines where the script failed into a new [GitHub Issue for us](https://github.com/oliverfarrell/ubuntu-amazon-s3-backup/issues/new).
 Or, attach the whole log file as an attachment.

 ## Other tidbits